 Military & Overseas Voter Empowerment (MOVE) Act

-The MOVE Act was signed into law October 2009 and will be effective starting with the General Election on November 2, 2010.
+The MOVE Act was signed into law October 2009 and has been in effect since the General Election on November 2, 2010.
 This law is designed to ensure that military voters serving on active duty away from their place of residence and citizens residing outside the United States are able to receive their absentee ballot and return it in time to be counted on Election Day.

 The MOVE Act requires that states provide the following:

 - A means of electronic communication for voters to request an absentee ballot